ronhanson/python-project-template/HOWTO.md

-% Date: 2014-09-30
-% Title: PACKAGE INSTALLATION AND USAGE
-% Author: Ronan Delacroix

-# PACKAGE INSTALLATION AND USAGE

-### I. PYTHON INSTALLATION INSTRUCTIONS FOR LINUX
+# Package Installation and Usage

+### I. Python installation instructions for Linux

 1. First install Python (2.7 or 3.4), pip and python-setuptools.
 Depending on your system it is something like :